exbin/bined-android/README.md

 - TODO: Support for undo/redo
 - TODO: Support for charset/encoding selection
 - TODO: Codes can be also binary, octal or decimal
-- TODO: Searching for text / hexadecimal code with matching highlighting
+- TODO: Searching for text / hexadecimal code with found matches highlighting
 - TODO: Support for huge files
 - TODO: Delta mode - Only changes are stored in memory